alexcrist/lottie-progress-bar-animation/README.md

 # Lottie Progress Animation

-Drag up and down on the screen:
+Click and drag up and down on the screen on this web page: https://alexcrist.github.io/lottie-progress-bar-animation/